PatrickPortes/PatrickPortes/README.md

 ### Hello There!!!
-My Name is Patrick Portes, and i'm Software Developer
+My Name is Patrick Portes, and i'm a Software Developer

 ##